MexHigh/One-Time-Service/README.md

 ## How does it work?

 The add-on exposes a separate port (`1337` by default) which can be used by a reverse proxy exposed to the internet, while Home Assistant itself can reside behind your firewall (see examples below).
 This endpoint is used to submit the tokens from the "outside world".
-The add-ons admin dashboard is used to define service calls and to generate tokens.
-You can add the dashboard to your Home Assistant sidebar from the Add-on settings page.
+The add-on's admin dashboard is used to define service calls and to generate tokens.
+You can add the dashboard to your Home Assistant sidebar from the add-on settings page.

-A **service call** (previously called "macros") is just a way to name a possibly complex Home Assistant service call for better reusability inside the add-on, e.g. if used in multiple tokens at once or if a token must be recreated on a regular basis.
+A **service call** (previously called "macros") is a possibly complex Home Assistant service call used for better reusability inside the add-on, e.g. if used in multiple tokens at once or if a token must be recreated on a regular basis.

 A **token** is configured to execute a previously created service call and can optionally have a comment visible on the submission page and/or an expiry time.

 The **differences to just using vanilla webhook automations** are:
 - A webhook URL can neither expire nor be invalidated once used
-- The exidential use of a webhook URL can occur.
+- The accidential use of a webhook URL can occur.
 E.g. when you call the webhook URL from a mobile browser, leave the page open, and reopen the browser later, the webhook is called again.

 Tokens an service call definitions are stored in a JSON file in `/share/one-time-service/db.json`.